WORDS OF WISDOM FROM A NINE-YEAR VETERAN OF RADIO CONTROL MODEL AIRCRAFT FLYING

 3) If you wish to trim your aircraft, do so at least 100 ft. altitude – any less and you will probably be trimming a damaged plane – I again speak from experience.

-(5) After getting your plane and ground equipment out, and if you are using 72 mhz frequency put your “Frequency Pin” on the board before you go any further.
+(4) After getting your plane and ground equipment out, and if you are using 72 mhz frequency put your “Frequency Pin” on the board before you go any further.
 Make sure your antenna is fully extended on the 72 mhz transmitter.
-If you are using the new 2.4 GHz radio frequency system then check with the club personnel as to the required procedure regarding pins on frequency board.
+If you are using the new 2.4 GHz radio frequency system then the frequency board is not used.

 I could go on with many other stories of my first year flying experience and many of my Club associates will agree with me on the above as they all had the same experiences.